Why Is The Current Yu Gi Oh Card Game So Insert Frustrated Noises ...

 CSI is a type of inverter that has a constant output current.
 It has a constant input DC voltage.
 It has a constant input DC current.
 It has a large capacitor connected in parallel with the input DC source.
 It has a large inductor connected in series with the input DC source.
 The input DC source has a large impedance.

-• Instantaneous discharge current of energy storage battery
+• Current investment cost of energy storage

 Residential Solar & Storage Insights